claudio-silva/grunt-angular-builder/README.md

 # Documentation

-> Note: in this documentation, whenever the term 'javascript scope' apperas (ex. 'wrap code in an isolated javascript scope'), it really means a _javascript scope_, not an AngularJS scope.
+> Note: in this documentation, whenever the term 'javascript scope' appears (ex. 'wrap code in an isolated javascript scope'), it really means a _javascript scope_, not an AngularJS scope.
 The term 'javascript scope' is used instead of just 'scope' to avoid ambiguity.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`